Menstrual Pain

 Tylenol® (Acetaminophen)

-Relieves pain without affecting prostaglandins as strongly as NSAIDs.
-It is gentler on the stomach and can be used by individuals who cannot tolerate NSAIDs due to gastrointestinal irritation, kidney concerns, or certain cardiovascular conditions.
-Best for mild to moderate cramps or when NSAIDs are contraindicated.
+Acetaminophen relieves menstrual pain without significantly affecting prostaglandins, making it gentler on the stomach than NSAIDs.
+It is a good option for individuals who cannot tolerate NSAIDs due to stomach irritation, kidney concerns, or certain cardiovascular conditions.

 ThermaCare® HeatWraps